skow0020/qa-library/README.md

 ### Quick Start

 * Install dependencies by running `npm install`.
-* Install client  dependencies by running `npm install:client`.
+* Install client  dependencies by running `npm run install:client`.
 * See the readme's in the associated directories for more info about each
 * Add .env file with the following info: